shuaibiyy/awesome-tf/README.md

 - [Terraforming the Composable World](https://www.youtube.com/watch?v=cHrOXPatFeg) - Integrating Terraform with an on-premise bare metal provisioning.
 - [Test and verify a Google Compute Instance with Kitchen-Terraform](https://www.youtube.com/watch?v=kiH3-LEveek) - Example of using Kitchen-Terraform to test our Terraform code that created a Google Compute.
 - [Untangling Terraform Through Refactoring](https://www.youtube.com/watch?v=OH6iDKaXpZs) - How to refactor your Terraform code in a careful way with minimum risk.
-- [Using Terraform for blue-green deployments on Triton](https://www.joyent.com/blog/video-blue-green-deploys-terraform) - Video of demo on using Blue green with Terraform.
-- [Webinar: Multi-Cloud, One Command with Terraform](https://www.youtube.com/watch?v=adzqsywrJKk) - Provisioning hybrid cloud infrastructure using Terraform.

 ## Editor Plugins